aws-samples/aws-security-odyssey/README.md

 We will talk about how to:

-Adopt a workload-centric approach to your security strategy, Address security issues in an cost-effective manner Automate your security responses to promote maturity and auditability.
+- Adopt a workload-centric approach to your security strategy.
+- Address security issues in an cost-effective manner.
+- Automate your security responses to promote maturity and auditability.

 <br>